Sportsman GEN1000i - 800/1000W Inverter Generator

 The Sportsman GEN1000i's design includes a gasoline-fueled 40 cc (1.3 hp) OHV 4-stroke engine.
 With a 120V output, it gives a running wattage of 800W and also a peak wattage of 1,000W.

-With a noise rating of 56 dBA (less noisy than a quiet suburb), the inverter generator's starting mechanism is centered around a traditional recoil pull-start mechanism.
+At a noise rating of 56 dBA (less noisy than a quiet suburb), the inverter generator is started via a traditional recoil pull-start mechanism.

-Featuring a 0.6 gallon fuel tank, the GEN1000i can provide power for around 6.3 hours at 50% load on a full tank (with fuel consumption averaging 0.1 gallons per hour).
+The fuel capacity of 0.6 gallon allows the GEN1000i to operate for around 6.3 hours at 50% load with a full tank (fuel consumption around 0.1 GPH).

-With a <5% Total Harmonic Distortion (THD), the GEN1000i delivers a clean sine wave—essential for safeguarding your delicate electronics when plugged into its AC outlet.
+Featuring a <5% Total Harmonic Distortion (THD), the GEN1000i delivers a clean sine wave, guaranteeing the safety of your sensitive electronics plugged into its AC outlet.

 Outlets

-The control panel provides the upcoming AC outlet:
+The control panel is equipped with the following AC outlet:

-Moreover, it presents 1 DC outlet: there's a 5V USB port enabling convenient charging of devices like mobile phones and tablets.
+Additionally, it features 1 DC outlet: there's a 5V USB port providing convenient charging capabilities for mobile phones, tablets, and other electronic devices.

 Portability

-The Sportsman GEN1000i is an inverter generator and features an encased design with the following dimensions: L15.6 x W8 x H13.8 in.
-This design enhances aesthetics and helps minimize noise levels, distinguishing it from conventional, open frame products.
+Since the Sportsman GEN1000i is an inverter generator, its closed design (L15.6 x W8 x H13.8 in) not only provides an aesthetic advantage but also contributes to reduced noise levels compared to conventional, open frame devices.
 The generator has a contemporary design, convenient for recreationally generating power.

 With a weight of only 20.3 lbs, the GEN1000i is deisgned to be a lightweight and easily portable generator.
-The device can be easily moved by just one person and thus, its power may be enjoyed on-the-go.
-It can also be carried without effort with a featured handle (molded in the case), further improving its convenience.
+A single person should have no trouble moving it around, ensuring power availability on the go.
+In addition, a handle (molded in the case) lets you carry it easily and further increases its convenience.

 Good to know: This unit ranks 1st in our list of the 10 smallest portable generators.